 Objectives

 The overarching goal of this project is the application of the methods of Deep Learning in physics analyses, recording and processing of experimental data with focus on the calorimetric detector components.
-We concentrate on physics analysis hot topics, single top studies and the analyses of the decay of the novel discovered Higgs boson into two tau-leptons.
-Potentially we will employ the Vector Boson Fusion production of the Higgs which has prominent signatures in the calorimeters in the forward region of the experiment.
+We concentrate on the physics analysis hot topics, single top studies and the analyses of the decay of the novel discovered Higgs boson into two tau-leptons.
+Potentially we will employ the Vector Boson Fusion production of the Higgs which has prominent signatures in the calorimeters in the endcap region of the experiment.

 On the hardware and reconstruction side we focus on the novel high-granularity calorimetry and the innovative inclusion of the timing information in the signal reconstruction, the monitoring of the radiation damage as well as calibration aspects to guarantee a high-quality signal.
+Such a novel high-granular calorimeter will be installed in the future phase II upgrade of the endcaps of the CMS Experiment.

-One strong pillar of the project is the exploitation of the opportunities offered by novel calorimetry with its high granularity and timing capabilities by Machine Learning methods.
-High granularity calorimeters have been proposed to reach the jet energy precision goals at future electron-positron colliders, but also offer superior possibilities for particle identification and reconstruction, background rejection and pile-up removal, making them the option of choice for LHC detector upgrades.
+One strong pillar of the project is the exploitation of the opportunities offered by this novel calorimetry with its high granularity and timing capabilities by Machine Learning methods.
+High granularity calorimeters have been proposed to reach the jet energy precision goals at future electron-positron colliders, but also offer superior possibilities for particle identification and reconstruction, background rejection and pile-up removal, having made them the option of choice for LHC detector upgrades.
 These aspects can be further improved by including the information of hit times with sub-ns precision, that has become achievable recently.
-With the huge amount of energy and time information provided by several millions of calorimeter channels, Deep Learning methods are particularly suited to develop new reconstruction algorithms for the physics objects.
+With the huge amount of data with the energy and time information provided by several millions of calorimeter channels, Deep Learning methods are particularly suited to develop new reconstruction algorithms for the physics objects.
 On the other hand, the large number of channels is a challenge for the detector calibration and the monitoring of radiation damage, which are essential to guarantee a high-quality signal.
 Also here Deep Learning will be employed to develop and improve the procedures.
 Finally, already in the construction phase of highly granular calorimeters a stringent quality control of the components is necessary, which can benefit from Deep Learning methods.

-One of the advantages of the project is that the methods and instruments developed for the physics analyses could be used in various applications beside physics.
+One of the advantages of the project is that the methods and instruments developed for the physics analyses could be used in various applications other physics branches as well as beside physics.
 For example, the Machine Learning algorithms developed for cluster reconstruction in calorimeters could be used for the image recognition in general and more particularly for the fast human-independent cancer spots recognition.
 Since SiPMs find a wide range of applications nowadays from astroparticle physics to medical applications, e.g. PET scanners, also the calibration and monitoring techniques developed in this project can benefit other areas of science and society.

 Work programme incl. work packages, milestones and proposed research methods